Macron offers refuge in France to U.S. scientists, entrepreneurs

 Macron also had a thinly veiled dig at Trump's intention to build a wall along the Mexico border, comparing it to France's Maginot Line, which in 1940 failed to keep Nazi invaders out of France.

 "I don't want to build a wall.
-I can assure you there's no wall in my programme," he told about 8,000 cheering supporters.
+I can assure you there's no wall in my program," he told about 8,000 cheering supporters.
 "Can you remember the Maginot Line?"

 (Reporting by Michel Rose, Emmanuel Jarry and Catherine Lagrange, editing by Louise Heavens)